d

 > Richard S. Geller

 Mr. Geller is a partner in Fishback Dominick.
-He is a tireless advocate for his clients’ interests and always comes to the table with solutions to legal challenges.
+An attorney for more than 30 years, Rick Geller is a tireless advocate for his clients’ interests, and often comes to the table with creative solutions to legal challenges.

 EDUCATION